Summer Student Program overview and FAQ

 What is the minimum cumulative GPA required for the Summer Student Program?

-All applicants for the Physics stream must have a cumulative GPA of at least a mid-B (>75%).
-Those applying for the Biology stream must have a GPA of at least A- (>80%) (Biology) average in their two most recent years of studies completed.
+All applicants must have a cumulative GPA of at least B+ (>75%) in their two most recent years of studies completed.
 Your cumulative GPA is the average of all university courses you have completed to date.

 How will my application be assessed?